Publish Date: 08/29/2021

 The Tar Heels were busted for charges including academic fraud and improper benefits given to student-athletes from sports agents.
 The NCAA investigation found that a tutor had completed coursework for several football players, among other inappropriate services.
 Additionally, the investigation found that seven football players received thousands of dollars in valuables from sports agents or people associated with agents.
 The NCAA sanctions led to a postseason ban, a reduction of 15 scholarships, and three years of probation.

 Barnett, to his credit, had a female kicker on his Colorado team; she was a backup kicker named Katie Hnida.
 The only problem was that Barnett cut her.
 Now, no problem with cutting her, but Barnett’s explanation was pathetic as he said, “We were doing her a favor [by putting her on the team].”
-He went on to say, “It was obvious Katie wasn’t very good.
+He went on to say, “It was obvious Katie wasn’t excellent.
 She was awful… Katie was not only a girl; she was terrible, okay?
 There’s no other way to say it: she couldn’t kick the ball through the uprights.”

-Charley Pell turned the Gators into a national power in the early 1980’s; the problem was how he did it and what it led to.
+Charley Pell turned the Gators into a national power in the early 1980s; the problem was how he did it and what it led to.
 The NCAA announced that Florida was alleged to have committed 107 infractions–including spying on other teams’ practices, payments and gifts to players, and allowing walk-ons to stay in the athletic dorm.
-It was ultimately determined that Pell and the Gators coaching staff had committed 59 infractions, the NCAA placed Florida on two years’ probation and banned the Gators from bowl games and live television in 1985 and 1986.
+It was ultimately determined that Pell and the Gators coaching staff had committed 59 infractions; the NCAA placed Florida on two years’ probation and banned the Gators from bowl games and live television in 1985 and 1986.
 The NCAA also reduced the Gators’ football scholarships by 20 over three years.
 To the shock and dismay of the team and fans, the SEC university presidents voted to retroactively vacate the Gators’ 1984 SEC championship in the spring of 1985.
-The loss of scholarships proved to be the most crippling sanction in the long-term; with a depleted roster, the Gators did not win more than seven games from 1986 to 1989
+The loss of scholarships proved to be the most crippling sanction in the long term; with a depleted roster, the Gators did not win more than seven games from 1986 to 1989

-To make matters worse, one Sooners player was charged with wounding another player in a dormitory shooting incident.
+One Sooners player was charged with wounding another player in a dormitory shooting incident to make matters worse.
 Three players were charged with first-degree rape in an alleged dormitory assault on an Oklahoma City woman.
-And quarterback Charles Thompson as I mentioned before was charged in federal court with cocaine possession.
+And quarterback Charles Thompson as I mentioned before, was charged in federal court with cocaine possession.
 The biggest question to be asked here-Would Switzer move to number one if we know everything that happened earlier in his career?

 Coach Jim Tressel, of course, is known for tattoo-gate, but what you may not know is there is a lot more cheating that Tressel has done that has been swept under the rug.

-Tattoo-gate on its own was not a fireable offense, of course, it wasn’t until Tressel decided to lie about it.
+Tattoo-gate on its own was not a fireable offense; of course, it wasn’t until Tressel decided to lie about it.
 The lie is what would eventually get him fired.
-Now let’s talk about some lesser known Tressel scandals that have been brushed under the rug.
+Now let’s talk about some lesser-known Tressel scandals that have been brushed under the rug.

 Ever hear of Ray Isaac?
 He was Tressel’s star QB at Youngstown State.
-It was discovered that Isaac had been given $10,000 in cash and also was given cars to drive during his tenure at Youngstown.
-The Penguins star running back Shawn Patton admitted that there was no way that Tressel couldn’t have known about the cars that Isaac was driving around town, or about the cash that Isaac was receiving because everybody knew about it.
+It was discovered that Isaac had been given $10,000 in cash and was given cars to drive during his tenure at Youngstown.
+The Penguins star running back Shawn Patton admitted that there was no way that Tressel couldn’t have known about the cars that Isaac was driving around town or about the cash that Isaac was receiving because everybody knew about it.

 The NCAA investigation found that Tressel had no knowledge of Isaac’s wrongdoings and was never punished.
-So the NCAA believed that Tressel’s star player was driving around in different cars all the time around campus and Tressel never noticed?
+So the NCAA believed that Tressel’s star player was driving around in different cars all the time around campus, and Tressel never noticed?
 Give me a break!